-55565: Agronomy 818(172): Master's thesis 11061: Biometry 811(8) or 821(8): Biometrical applications
+55565: Agronomy 828(172): Master's thesis 11061: Biometry 821(8): Biometrical applications

 After completion of the research you must submit a thesis to the satisfaction of the examiners and present a seminar.
 You will be expected to defend your thesis during this seminar.